meteor/meteor/content/react.md

 If you are writing an Atmosphere package and want to depend on React or an NPM package that itself depends on React, you can't use `Npm.depends()` and `Npm.require()`, as this will result in *2* copies of React being installed into the application (and besides `Npm.require()` only works on the server).

-Instead, you need to check that users of your package have installed the correct packages at the application level.
-This will ensure a *single* copy of React is shipped to the client and all versions line up.
+Instead, you need to ask your users to install the correct NPM packages in the application itself.
+This will ensure that only one copy of React is shipped to the client and there are no version conflicts.

-In order to check that a user has installed the correct versions of NPM packages, you can use the [`tmeasday:check-npm-versions`](https://atmospherejs.com/tmeasday/check-npm-versions`) to check versions.
+In order to check that a user has installed the correct versions of NPM packages, you can use the [`tmeasday:check-npm-versions`](https://atmospherejs.com/tmeasday/check-npm-versions`) package to check dependency versions at runtime.

 XXX: not putting in code samples here as they may change and I don't want to have to remember to do it in two places.